fwin-dev/NeoSBC/README.md

+## Installation
+If your systems default python version is 3 replace the python commands with python2

+To install NeoSBC run python setup.py install

+To install for development run python setup.py develop

 ## BIG TODOs

 1. Move the Call_Store used to hold onto past messages and related states of the message/call into its own class